GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Methodology

 \textbf{Paraphrase (\texttt{par}).} We replace all occurrences of the input phrase with a corresponding paraphrase generated using a publicly available PEGASUS-based~\cite{zhang2020pegasus} paraphrase model from HuggingFace~\cite{wolf2019huggingface}.\footnote{Model available at: \url{https://huggingface.co/tuner007/pegasus_paraphrase}}

 \textbf{Addition (\texttt{add}).} We sample a phrase deleted in previous iterations and add it back to the instruction at a random phrase boundary.

-We choose these edit operations as they allow us to explore a broad space of possible instructions that includes a variety of simpler, less abstract instructions with fewer details.
-It is important to allow the edit operations to gradually simplify the instructions, as this gives \algoname{} the opportunity to implement some of the guidelines suggested by~\citet{mishra2021reframing}, which focus on limiting details and abstractions in instructions.
-On the other hand, we also want to allow \algoname{} to explore different phrasing styles and add details back into instructions if they have already been removed, since these properties of the instructions may still occasionally be useful to the models.
-We draw inspiration from operations used in sentence simplification work of~\citet{kumar-etal-2020-iterative}.
-In Appendix~\ref{app:edits}, we show that \algoname{} does utilize all four of our edit operations.
+These edit operations yield a broad space of possible instructions including simpler, less abstract instructions with fewer details.
+Such edits enable \algoname{} to emulate the guidelines suggested by~\citet{mishra2021reframing} that also limit details and abstractions.
+Moreover, \algoname{} can explore different phrasing styles and add previously removed details back into instructions, since these properties may occasionally be useful to models.
+We draw inspiration from operations used in sentence simplification work of~\citet{kumar-etal-2020-iterative}. {Empirically, the effectiveness of edits is shown in \S\ref{ssec:main-result}.}